-Yarrangobilly Caves are currently closed and expected to reopen for day visitors in April.
+Yarrangobilly Caves are currently closed.
 Visit the National Parks and Wildlife Service website for more information.

 Step into the depths of Yarrangobilly Caves and you’ll discover stalagmites, stalactites and delicate decorations like shawls and cave corals.
 Explore six caves created from a belt of limestone laid down about 440 million years ago in Koscuiszko National Park.